When it comes to international service of process, novelty is never a good idea.

 Singh, the Chief Operating Officer of Eastern Pacific, attested that Captain Bona “is not and has never been an employee of Eastern Pacific.”
 Plaintiff offers no evidence to the contrary.
 Plaintiff has not established that Eastern Pacific has any “operations, officers, or employees” in Louisiana, the state where Captain Bona was served.
 Eastern Pacific never designated nor authorized Captain Bona to accept service of process for Eastern Pacific… Moreover, Captain Bona, to the extent he has any general powers involving the exercise of independent judgment and discretion, is not involved in any aspect of Eastern Pacific’s business which relates to the vessel on which the cause of action arose.
 Rather, Captain Bona is the captain of the M/V BANDA SEA, a different vessel from the one aboard which Plaintiff was allegedly injured.

 In addition to failing to show that service was proper if Eastern Pacific was a domestic corporation, the Plaintiff also failed to show that service was proper if Eastern Pacific was a foreign corporation.
 However, the court had mercy on the Plaintiff and granted him leave to effect service upon Eastern Pacific within the next 90 days.

 Proper service in Singapore is effected by service overseen by a solicitor or via a Letter Rogatory.
-In this case, undoubtedly to avoid the non-insignificant cost of either solicitor overseen service or Letter Rogatory, the Plaintiff came up with a novel strategy based on the concept of “tag” service of process, but got tripped up in the details of international service of process.
+In this case, undoubtedly to avoid the not insignificant cost of either solicitor overseen service or service by Letter Rogatory, the Plaintiff came up with a novel strategy based on the concept of “tag” service of process, but got tripped up in the details of international service of process.